 I can’t play any instruments (unless the recorder counts?).
 I certainly can’t sing.
 But my daughter really enjoys music, and there are a whole host of studies showing how playing music benefits children’s brain development.
 So what’s a non-music playing, non-singing parent to do?

-Dr. Wendell Hanna’s new book, the Children’s Music Studio: A Reggio-Inspired Approach, give us SO MANY ways to interact with music with our children.
+Dr. Wendell Hanna’s new book, the Children’s Music Studio: A Reggio-Inspired Approach (Affiliate link), give us SO MANY ways to interact with music with our children.
 I tried one of her ‘provocations’ with my daughter’s daycare class and I was blown away.
 Give this episode a listen, and be inspired.

 Other episodes referenced in this episode